 What does this mean for accessibility on the web?

 In practice, you can achieve this by choosing colors that are easily distinguished from one another, and by adding secondary visualizations for icons and tasks.
-For example, you’re using red and green buttons to represent tasks the user has outstanding.
+For example, you’re using red and green buttons to represent tasks a user has outstanding.
 It might seem logical to show items that need attention in red, and those that are good in green.
 One small change, such as overlaying a check mark icon over the “good” or “completed” items, will help determine which items are approved and which need attention.

 There are cases where this isn’t possible.
 The periodic table, for example, often color-codes the chemical symbols of the elements.
 When working with tables or other standardised layouts, adding more text or symbols might not be practical.